jh3nd3rs0n/jargyle/README.md

 [MIT license](https://opensource.org/licenses/MIT).
 Its license can be found [here](LICENSE).

-This README file discusses how to get started in contributing and building Jargyle.
+This README file discusses how to get started in building Jargyle.
 For detailed examples and usage instructions including how to use Jargyle, please refer to the
 [project website](https://jh3nd3rs0n.github.io/jargyle).

-## Contributing Guidelines

-The contributing guidelines can be found [here](CONTRIBUTING.md).

 ## Directory Overview